-We have a history of operating losses, and at September 30, 2014, we had a total accumulated deficit of \$256.4 million.
+We have a history of operating losses, and at March 31, 2015, we had a total accumulated deficit of \$265.5 million.
 During the past three fiscal years, we financed our operations primarily from sales of equity, as well as license fees, research and development funding and royalty income from our collaboration partners.
-We do not currently have any assured sources of revenue and, other than for the quarter ending December 31, 2014, we expect negative cash flows from operations in subsequent quarters until we receive sufficient revenues from commercialization of ILUVIEN or one or more of our other product candidates achieve regulatory approval and provide us sufficient revenues.
-We believe that our capital resources of \$14.3 million at September 30, 2014, together with the \$25.0 million milestone payment received in October 2014, should enable us to fund our operations as currently planned into calendar year 2017.
+We do not currently have any assured sources of revenue and we expect negative cash flows from operations in subsequent quarters until we receive sufficient revenues from commercialization of ILUVIEN or one or more of our other product candidates achieve regulatory approval and provide us sufficient revenues.
+We believe that our capital resources of \$31.7 million at March 31, 2015 should enable us to fund our operations as currently planned (including our two Medidur Phase III trials) into calendar year 2017.
 This estimate excludes any potential net profits receipts from sales of ILUVIEN.
 We expect our ability to fund our planned operations beyond then will depend on the amount and timing of those payments, as well as proceeds from any future collaboration or other agreements and/or financing transactions.